Autologous Bone Harvest in Anterior Cervical Spine Surgery: A Quantitative and Qualitative In Vitro Analysis of

 RESULTS: Tissue fragmentation was associated with use of the high-speed burr.
 Sample A had minimal tissue fragmentation.
 Samples B-D showed moderate to high fragmentation.
 Cartilage was found in all samples.
 Of the 20 slides, 6 contained soft tissues (sample A in 4, sample D in 2).
 Disc material was identified in 6 slides (sample A in 1, sample B in 4, sample D in 1).
 Sample A had the greatest number of intact osteocytes and chondrocytes, and sample B had the least.

 CONCLUSIONS: Anterior osteophytes provide the highest number of osteocytes, with the highest osteocyte/chondrocyte ratio.
 Osteocyte viability is a function of vertebral body site and collection technique, with fragmentation caused by use of a high-speed burr decreasing the number of viable osteocytes.

 Neurosciences (Brain & Spine)

 Rustagi, Tarush; Alonso, Fernando; Drazin, Doniel; Schmidt, Cameron K; Rostad, Steven; Yilmaz, Emre; Oskouian, Rod J; Tubbs, R Shane; Chapman, Jens R; and Fisahn, Christian, "Autologous Bone Harvest in Anterior Cervical Spine Surgery: A Quantitative and Qualitative In Vitro Analysis of Cadaveric Tissue."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 118.